 The next phase of the project was to wire up the stethoscope.
 I wanted the scope to look as 'off-the-shelf' as possible.
 I bought a cheap stethoscope online and then began to hack it.

-I found the smallest electret microphone on Digikey I could find.
-Unfortunately I’ve lost the part number.
-Here’s one that looks promising.
+I found the smallest electret microphone on I could find online.
+Unfortunately I've lost the part number.

 The next step was to solder wires to this little guy.
 Not trivial, but not too hard.
 Be sure to get two mics in case you lift a pad during soldering.